KateR14/CLOSER_KR/basic-unit1.1/Data Management and FAIR.md

 ## What is the impact of bad Data Management?

 - Research data is in a silo
-  - Data is not easily compared
+  - Data cannot be re-used by other researchers or by yourself in future studies
-  - Research could be unnecessarily replicated
+  - Research could be unnecessarily duplicated
   - Research cannot be built on by future research
+- Could jeopardise future research funding
+- Data could be less secure
+- Time wasted trying to understand data or organise data retrospectively

 ---